-We’re increasingly using less and less bottled items since I’ve found it so easy to make my own dressings and bbq sauce (ketchup is next on my list).
+We’re increasingly using less and less packaged and bottled items since I’ve found it so easy to make my own dressings and bbq sauce (ketchup is next on my list).
 But for some reason, when I don’t feel like making cookies, I can’t pass up Oreos.
-It’s so rare that I buy them, though, that this usually only happens when the fun holiday colors show up or my hankering for a Double Stuf completely consumes me.
+It’s so rare that I buy them that this usually only happens when the fun holiday colors show up or my hankering for a Double Stuf completely consumes me.

 And inside of about 17.5 minutes (give or take) you will have homemade Oreo cookies!
 The recipe states that you can vary the amount of sugar but for these cookies, I feel like less is more where next time I’ll use closer to 1 cup of sugar rather than 1 1/4 cups since I feel like they were just a tad too sweet – if you think about it, those chocolate wafers on their own aren’t all that sweet.

 For the cookies:

-- 1 1/4 cups all-purpose flour
+1 ¼ cups all-purpose flour

-- 1/2 cup unsweetened or Dutch process cocoa powder
+½ cup unsweetened or Dutch process cocoa powder

-- 1 tsp baking soda
+1 tsp baking soda

-- 1/4 tsp baking powder
+¼ tsp baking powder

-- 1/4 tsp salt
+¼ tsp salt

-- 1 to 1 1/2 cups sugar (Use 1 cup for a truer-to-original Oreo wafer or more sugar for a sweeter chocolate cookie)
+1 to 1 ½ cups sugar (Use 1 cup for a truer-to-original Oreo wafer or more sugar for a sweeter chocolate cookie)

-- 10 tbsp (1 stick + 2 tbsp) unsalted butter, at room temperature
+10 tbsp (1 stick + 2 tbsp) unsalted butter, at room temperature

 1 large egg

 For the cream filling:

-- 4 tbsp (1/2 stick) unsalted butter, at room temperature
+4 tbsp (½ stick) unsalted butter, at room temperature

-- 1/4 cup vegetable shortening
+¼ cup vegetable shortening

-- 2 cups confectioners’ sugar, sifted
+2 cups confectioners’ sugar, sifted

-- 2 tsp vanilla extract
+2 tsp vanilla extract